HugoRamonPereira/Netflix-clone/README.md

 ## Learn More

-You can learn test it in your machine using: [NetFlix-Clone](https://netflix-clone-db8b5.web.app/).
+You can test it in your machine using: [NetFlix-Clone](https://netflix-clone-db8b5.web.app/).

 # License